robbiedhickey/vsts-demo-cli/README.md

 # Description

 This package consists of a basic framework powered by `oclif` that enables a modular way to build multi-command CLIs.
 The feature set is currently minimal, but it will allow a user to initialize a connection to a TFS instance that they own or have access to, persist the credentials, and subsequently use the credentials in a later session to list the projects they have access to.
-This utility is also cross platform.
+The cli is also cross platform.

+From a usability standpoint, the cli includes general and command-specific help output (i.e. `vsts-demo-cli help` and `vsts-demo-cli help init`.
+The cli also displays spinners with contextual messages during asynchronous operations.
+When errors occur in a multi-step operation, the spinners will indicate which step(s) failed, provide a more detailed error message, and terminate the process.
+For commands that include flags like `vsts-demo-cli init`, the cli supports both passing of the parameters explicitly as well as an interactive mode which will prompt the user for input in a guided questionnaire.
+The questionnaire will also perform some basic validation to help the user fall into the pit of success.
+The cli can also output ascii-tables to the console, which is demonstrated with the `vsts-demo-cli projects:list` command.

 From a technical standpoint, the project illustrates some basic usage of `oclif` test framework, and includes configuration for linting and measuring test coverage.
 If you can't live without a static type system, `oclif` also comes bundled with type declarations and embraces TypeScript in their documentation.